Our sustainability reports

 GRI Report

-Commerzbank was one of the first signatories of the Principles for Responsible Banking (PRB) in 2019.
+Commerzbank was one of the first signatories of the Principles for Responsible Banking in 2019.
 The six principles were developed by the United Nations Environment Programme Finance Initiative (UNEP FI) together with 30 banks.
-By signing the PRB, we commit ourselves to formulating targets for all key business areas and to publishing their development annually.
+With our signature, we stress the high relevance of responsible banking for Commerzbank and that we are aware of the impact of our actions on society.
+As members of the PRB, we commit ourselves to formulating targets for all key business areas and to publishing their development annually.

 UK Modern Slavery Act Statement